At a Glance

 We think this is how you could land Infrastructure Engineer

 Familiarise yourself with CloudFormation and Pulumi, as these are key skills for the role.
-Consider building a small project or demo that showcases your ability to use these tools effectively.
+Consider building a small project or demo to showcase your expertise in these areas during the interview.

 We think you need these skills to ace Infrastructure Engineer